AyushJainSparsh/Task-Genie/README.md

-# AI Powered TODO App
+# Task Genie

-Welcome to the TODO App — a streamlined and intelligent task management solution!
+Welcome to Task Genie — a streamlined and intelligent task management solution!
 This app is designed to help you manage your daily tasks and schedules efficiently while leveraging the power of AI to provide personalized guidance for your goals.

 ## 🚀 Features
 - **Streamlit Frontend**: A clean and interactive user interface built using the `streamlit` library in Python.